Python-Test-Engineer/iwswordpress/README.md

 I am NOT looking for a job.
 I am looking to create value in a business rather than endless studying.

-With previous careeers as an accountant, business owner, Tech Architect and sales, there may be a role other than coder that uses these different skills.
+With previous careers as an accountant, business owner, Tech Architect and sales, there may be a role other than coder that uses these different skills.

 I love business and the process of creating value for customers.